-Clinical Trials Imaging Network (CTIN) is a patent-pending software system designed to facilitate collaboration between radiologists and oncologists for the advancement of clinical trials.
+Clinical Trials Imaging Network (CTIN) is a patented software system designed to facilitate collaboration between radiologists and oncologists for the advancement of clinical trials.

 Using CTIN's proprietary software, oncologists get clinical response data in an easy-to-use interface with measurements, automated response calculations, images, and electronic sign-off.